orion-research/coach/INSTALLATION.md

 COACH is prepared for automatic updates of the server version when new commits are made to GitHub.

+To activate it, log in to the GitHub account, select "Settings" and then select "Webhooks and services".
+Enter the following information:

 # Production server
 To be defined.
 Will be similar to development server.

+	* Under Payload URL, enter: https://your.coach.server.url/github_update